hanggrian/IIT-CS586/assignments/hw1/README.md

 ### Class diagram

-There are simple data classes `Book` and `PriceObservation` that are used in the system’s data structure.
+There are simple data classes `Book` and `PriceObservation` that are used in the system's data structure.
 The implementation of the observer pattern is decoupled in a separate class, `PriceObserver`.
 To share the same attributes, an interface `Notifiable` is shared among user components to listen for out-of-range price changes made in the system.